devphenom/widget-library-starter/README.md

 - Exports in a [umd](https://github.com/umdjs/umd) format so the library works everywhere.

 * Generates a single bundle javascript file.

-* Bundles css into javascript files
+* Bundles css into javascript files.

-* Allows for easy modification
+* Allows for easy modification.